 This article will explain what greenwashing is, how it can be a reputational risk and steps you can take to avoid it.

 The term greenwashing was first used by Jay Westerveld in the 1980’s and it implies any dishonest practices used by businesses to represent themselves as more sustainable either by giving a false impression or providing misleading information as to the sustainability of a product/service.

 Why greenwashing matters?

-As emphasised in the UK’s Financial Services Authority (FCA) ESG strategy1, the increase in demand for private sector products with sustainable credentials is increasing, currently $35 trillion of assets under management (AUM)2 are in ESG-labelled funds.
+As emphasized in the UK’s Financial Services Authority (FCA) ESG strategy1, the increase in demand for private sector products with sustainable credentials is increasing, currently $35 trillion of assets under management (AUM)2 are in ESG-labelled funds.
 With this in mind it is in everyone’s interest that the markets for sustainable financial products are robust and trusted.

 Greenwashing is a priority issue for the financial services sector in most jurisdictions.
 The risk of greenwashing, and consequently the focus by regulators, consumers, and environmental groups, has increased exponentially as consumers/investors proactively seek ‘sustainable’, ‘green’, and ‘planet friendly’ products/investments.
 They are also challenging greenwashing via regulatory complaints, lawsuits and other actions, for example, the critical media attention experienced by producers and funders of single-use plastics.

 The asset management sector is proactively marketing ESG funds.
 However, such ESG funds may misrepresent their ESG criteria, and regulators worldwide are clamping down on these incidents of greenwashing.
 Last year, the UK’s Competition and Markets Authority (CMA) published generic guidance on sustainability goals.